breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 ### Identify the type of bug: Basic Exploration

 It's a good idea to break down bugs into "types" so we can prepare strategies for each group type.
-After years of debugging code, I have designed 4 front-end and 8 back-end bug types.
+After years of debugging code, I have designated 4 front-end and 4 back-end bug types.

 #### Is it a front-end bug?